zowe/docs-site/docs/user-guide/api-mediation/api-mediation-api-catalog.md

 # API Catalog

 As an application developer, use the API Catalog to view what services are running in the API Mediation Layer.
 Through the API Catalog, you can also view the associated API documentation corresponding to a service, descriptive information about the service, and the current state of the service.
-The tiles in the API Catalog are customized according to the configuration of the mfaas.catalog.ui section in the application.yml for a service.
+The tiles in the API Catalog are customized according to the configuration of the `apiml.catalog` section in the application.yml for a service.
 A microservice that is onboarded with the API Mediation Layer and configured appropriately, registers automatically with the API Catalog and a tile for that service is added to the Catalog.

 ## Prerequisite